Select from our Frequently Asked Questions, below:

-My delivery is incomplete or incorrect, what do I do?
+My delivery is incomplete or incorrect, what should I do?

 Any shortfalls or incorrect items need to be notified to us in writing.
 Please email your enquiry including your Order Reference and your Account Number to email@example.com

-I have received a faulty product or the product is not as described - what do I do?
+I have received a faulty product or the product is not as described, what should I do?

-The invoice or statement I have received is different to what I was expecting. what do I do?
+The invoice or statement I have received is different to what I was expecting, what should I do?